MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.37.md

 (e) *Big Branch Marsh National Wildlife Refuge* - (1) *Migratory game bird hunting.* We allow hunting of duck, coot, goose, snipe, rail, gallinule, and woodcock on designated areas of the refuge subject to the following conditions:

-(i) We allow waterfowl hunting on Wednesdays, Thursdays, Saturdays, and Sundays from1/2 hour before legal sunrise until 12 p.m. (noon), including during the State special teal season and State youth waterfowl hunt.
+(i) We allow waterfowl hunting on Wednesdays, Thursdays, Saturdays, and Sundays from1/2 hour before legal sunrise until 12 p.m. (noon), including waterfowl hunting during the State special teal season and State youth waterfowl hunt.
+We allow snipe, rail, and gallinule hunting on Wednesdays, Thursdays, Saturdays, and Sundays from1/2 hour before legal sunrise until 2 p.m.

 (ii) We prohibit goose hunting for that part of the season that extends beyond the regular duck season.